What Does It Mean to be Obese - What Weight is Obese Weight?

 4. Sleep Apnea - When your breathing cycle alters while you sleep causing you to take prolonged shallow breathes

 Unfortunately, obesity also causes the muscles, joints, ligaments, bones, and organs to work harder in order to support your body.
 It’s because of this that people who suffer from obesity tend to have chronic back, knee, and overall body pains.

 How does Being Overweight Affect your Lower Back and Spine?

 In general, people who are overweight are at a much greater risk to suffer from back and spine pain, or any muscle or joint issues.
-In fact, there is a pretty direct link to obesity and spine issues.
+In fact, there is a pretty direct link between obesity and spine issues.
 Essentially, the excess weight that is carried by an obese person puts additional strain and pressure on the spine.
 Thus, increasing potential injury to the spine and back.
-There are a variety of different conditions that may occur to the back region because of obesity that will be discussed in detail below.
+There are a variety of different conditions that may occur in the back region because of obesity that will be discussed in detail below.

 People who suffer from obesity have an increased risk for problems specifically in the lumbar region (lower back).
 Because there is excess weight in the midsection, the pelvis is pulled forward, straining the lower back and creating lots of pain and medical issues.